Women's health: Dementia

 The prevalence of Alzheimer's disease in the United States is estimated at 5.1 million, and of these two thirds are women.
-Furthermore, women are far more likely to be the primary caregivers of adult family members with depression, so that they bear both the risks and burdens of this disease.
+Furthermore, women are far more likely to be the primary caregivers of adult family members with dementia, so that they bear both the risks and burdens of this disease.
 The lifetime risk for a woman of developing Alzheimer's disease is twice that of men.
 Part of this difference may be due to life expectancy, but changing hormonal status over their lifetime may also play a par as may differences in gene expression.
 Deaths due to dementia are higher in women than men (4.5% of deaths vs. 2.0%).

 Bone health

-Osteoporosis ranks sixth amongst chronic diseases of women in the United States, with an overall prevalence of 18%, and a much higher rate involving the femur, neck or lumbar spine amongst women (16%) than men (4%), over the age of 50 (Gronowski and Schindler, Table IV).
+Osteoporosis ranks sixth amongst chronic diseases of women in the United States, with an overall prevalence of 18%, and a much higher rate involving the femur, neck or lumbar spine amongst women (16%) than men (4%), over the age of 50.
 Osteoporosis is a risk factor for bone fracture and about 20% of senior citizens who sustain a hip fracture die within a year.
 The gender gap is largely the result of the reduction of estrogen levels in women following the menopause.
 Hormone Replacement Therapy (HRT) has been shown to reduce this risk by 25–30%, and was a common reason for prescribing it during the 1980s and 1990s.
 However the Women's Health Initiative (WHI) study that demonstrated that the risks of HRT outweighed the benefits has since led to a decline in HRT usage.

 Anaemia

 Anaemia is a major global health problem for women.
 Women are affected more than men, in which up to 30% of women being found to be anaemic and 42% of pregnant women.
 Anaemia is linked to a number of adverse health outcomes including a poor pregnancy outcome and impaired cognitive function (decreased concentration and attention).
 The main cause of anaemia is iron deficiency.
 In United States women iron deficiency anaemia (IDA) affects 37% of pregnant women, but globally the prevalence is as high as 80%.
+Anaemia affects over one-third of the population in the Middle East and North Africa, caused by iron deficiencies or a combination of other factors, with women making up the bulk of those affected.
+In Saudi Arabia, 40% of women in the 15–49 age range suffer from anaemia.
 IDA starts in adolescence, from excess menstrual blood loss, compounded by the increased demand for iron in growth and suboptimal dietary intake.
 In the adult woman, pregnancy leads to further iron depletion.